 You can log on at both old and new toll terminals.
 The units marked "Toll Collect" can be found in Germany and in neighbouring countries close to junctions, at truck stops, service areas and service stations.

 Logging on at a toll station terminal is similar to buying a train ticket, and can be done in German, English, French and Polish.
 The process takes only a few minutes.

-Before starting your journey, enter the truck data, journey start time and your destination.
-The terminal will then calculate the shortest route in the toll-road network.
-You can confirm this route or amend it by entering up to four waypoints.
+On the old terminals and before starting your journey, enter the truck data, the starting time and your destination.
+The terminal calculates the shortest route within the toll road network.
+You can confirm this route or change it by entering up to four via points.

-When you have completed the route selection, you pay cash or by fuel or credit card.
-You receive a log-on receipt, which you must carry with you in the vehicle during the journey.
+Then pay with cash, fuel card or credit card.
+You will receive a log-on receipt that you need to keep with you during the journey.

-You can log on up to three days in advance, selecting your journey start time and therefore the start of validity of the log-on receipt.
-The system automatically calculates the time by which the journey must be completed.
-The time window includes a buffer to allow for short rest stops, traffic jams and other interruptions.
+Log-ons are possible up to three days in advance.
+You can choose the start time of your journey and therefore the start of the period of validity of the log-on receipt.
+The system automatically calculates the latest time by which the journey has to end.
+The time frame contains some extra time for short breaks, traffic jams and other interruptions.

 The old toll terminals will be removed by mid-2018.
 You need to be aware that, before that date, log-ons made for routes on old terminals can only be cancelled via the old terminals.